COMMON LEGAL QUESTIONS

 Q: I have this great idea for a book, play, movie, television show, comic book.
 Can I register my idea to prevent someone from stealing it?

-A: No. You cannot register an idea (no matter how good it is).
+A: No. You cannot register an idea (no matter how great it is).
 You can only register the copyright to the expression of an idea.
-So, take that great idea and create a comic, novel, screenplay, stage play, opera, musical, painting, sculpture etc. Then you can register your expression of the idea.
+So, take that great idea and create a comic book, novel, screenplay, stage play, opera, musical, painting, sculpture, etc. Then you can protect your expression of the idea.

 Licensing

 A: Congratulations, someone wants your permission to use your work in their work and may even be willing to pay you.
-It means you need a well drafted license agreement that clearly states the terms of how, where, and when your work can be used by the other party to the agreement.
+It means you need a well-drafted license agreement that states the terms of how, where, and when the other party to the Agreement can use your work.

-Q: Do I still own my work if I do license it?
+Q: Do I still own my work if I license it?

 A: Yes.
-Generally speaking when you license your work, you are granting permission to use your work for an agreed upon time, place and form and are not selling it to the other party to the agreement.
+When you license your work, you grant permission to use your work for an agreed-upon time, place, and form.
+You are not selling it to the other party to the Agreement.

 Q: I've been asked to sign a release or a waiver for my work to appear in print, a film, or television.
 What does this mean?

 A: A release usually means you are being asked to permit someone to use your work for free and to promise not to sue them for infringement for using your work.
 I believe that no one should sign a release or a waiver without consulting an attorney.
-You must fully understand what rights and benefits you are releasing or waiving.
+You must fully understand what rights and benefits you are releasing or waiving before you sign the release or waiver.

-A: No. If you sign a release or waiver, you are signing away any future rights to your work's participation in the book, movie or television show.
+A: No. If you sign a release or waiver, you sign away any future rights to your work's participation in the book, movie, or television show.

-This information is provided for general informational purposes only and is not intended to be legal advice.
+This information is provided for general educational purposes only and is not intended to be legal advice.

-Your specific answers to all of these questions are best addressed during a consultation with an experienced attorney, who can discuss your specific facts, and can provide the correct legal advice.
+Your specific answers to all of these questions are best addressed during a consultation with an experienced attorney who can discuss your specific facts and provide legal advice.